AdarshMishraXYZ/ResolveX/README.md

 ## Engineering decisions worth talking about

 ### Optimistic concurrency control
-Every complaint has a \\\`version\\\` integer.
-Status updates use \\\`WHERE id = ?
-AND version = ?\\\` — if the version doesn't match, the update affects zero rows and returns 409 Conflict.
+Every complaint has a `version` integer.
+Status updates use `WHERE id = ?
+AND version = ?` — if the version does not match, the update affects zero rows and returns 409 Conflict.
 Verified by firing two concurrent curl requests at the same endpoint and confirming exactly one succeeded.

 ### Explainable routing engine
-The routing engine doesn't stop at the first keyword match.
-It scores every department by total keyword character overlap, picks the highest score, and returns \\\`{ department, confidence, reasoning }\\\`.
-The reasoning field (e.g. "Routed based on keywords: toilet, smell, clean") is stored in the audit log on every complaint — every routing decision is permanently inspectable.
+The routing engine scores every department by total keyword character overlap, picks the highest score, and returns a result with `department`, `confidence`, and `reasoning` fields.
+The reasoning (e.g. "Routed based on keywords: toilet, smell, clean") is stored in the audit log on every complaint — every routing decision is permanently inspectable.

 ### Department-scoped authorization
-\\\`getAllComplaints\\\` and \\\`getComplaintById\\\` both apply department filters at the Prisma query level, not the UI. \\\`STAFF\\\` and \\\`DEPARTMENT_HEAD\\\` are scoped identically — a head cannot see other departments' queues.
+`getAllComplaints` and `getComplaintById` apply department filters at the Prisma query level.
+Both `STAFF` and `DEPARTMENT_HEAD` are scoped identically — a head cannot see other departments' queues.
 Verified by requesting a cross-department complaint with a staff token and confirming a 403 response.

 ### Staff approval gate
-Staff registration creates a \\\`PENDING\\\` account that is blocked at the login endpoint — the JWT is never issued until an admin approves.
+Staff registration creates a `PENDING` account that is blocked at the login endpoint — the JWT is never issued until an admin approves.
 The admin sees pending accounts in a dedicated panel with one-click approval.

 ### SLA escalation with idempotency
 A node-cron job runs every 15 minutes.
-It finds complaints where \\\`dueAt < now\\\` and status is not terminal.
-Before escalating, it checks for an existing \\\`SLA_ESCALATED\\\` audit log entry — if found, skips.
+It finds complaints where `dueAt < now` and status is not terminal.
+Before escalating, it checks for an existing `SLA_ESCALATED` audit log entry — if found, skips.
 This guarantees at-most-once escalation per complaint regardless of how many times the job fires.

 ### Demo Mode (admin impersonation)
 Admin can switch into any user's perspective without logging out.
 The original admin token is stored in localStorage and restored on "Return to Admin".
 An amber banner stays visible showing the current impersonated role.
-Built specifically to make live demonstrations smooth.

 ---